mitkoevoets/authentication_microservice/readme.md

 # Authentication Microservice

-A microservice able to handle single sign on authentication using jwt tokens.
+A microservice application to handle single sign on authentication using jwt tokens.
 Built on laravel.